 Looking to take an outdoor adventure with your dog near our nation’s capital?
 Look no further!
 We’ve compiled a list of the best dog-friendly hikes near Washington, D.C.
 Pack up your water bottle, backpack, and first aid kit, and get ready to hit the trails.

-1. Theodore Roosevelt Island
+1. Theodore Roosevelt Island Outer Loop

 Potomac River, Washington, D.C.

-- Kayaking and Canoeing available for people and boat-savvy dogs
+- kayaking and canoeing available for people and boat-savvy dogs

 2. Harpers Ferry National Historical Park